nhsuk/nhsuk-prototype-kit/README.md

 ## Versioning and deploying the prototype kit

+> The below is only for maintainers of the prototype kit source code - these instructions aren't relevant if you're building your own protoype using the kit.

 - Merge required changes via PR into `main` branch
   - Ensure the version number in `package.json` and `CHANGELOG.md` match, with a summary of the changes included in the changelog
 - Pull down merged `main` branch to your local repository